jlillo/tpfplotter/README.md

 ```
 python tpfplotter.py 150428135 --maglim 6 --SAVEGAIA --sector 4
 ```

+Note: the `--SAVEGAIA option also works with lists, saving one file per entry in the list file.`

 As of June 8th, you can also plot the proper motion directions of all targets within the TPF.
 Simply add the "--PM" option to your command like this: